-As required by SEC rules, this section discusses compensation decisions with respect to (i) all individuals serving as the Company's principal executive officer; (ii) all individuals serving as the Company's principal executive officer and principal financial officer who were serving as executive officers at the end of the 2023 fiscal year, and (iv) up to two additional individuals for whom disclosure would have been provided pursuant to the preceding clause (iii) but for the fact that the individual was not serving as an executive officer of the Company at the end of the 2023 fiscal year.
+As required by SEC rules, this section discusses compensation decisions with respect to (i) all individuals serving as the Company's principal executive officer; (ii) all individuals serving as the Company's principal financial officer; (iii) the three most highly compensated executive officers other than the Company's principal financial officer who were serving as executive officers at the end of the 2023 fiscal year, and (iv) up to two additional individuals for whom disclosure would have been provided pursuant to the preceding clause (iii) but for the fact that the individual was not serving as an executive officer of the Company at the end of the 2023 fiscal year.
 We refer to these executive officers collectively in this Executive Compensation section and the related compensation tables as the "named executive officers" ("NEOs").
 For the fiscal year ended September 30, 2023, the NEOs were:

-- · Scipio Maximums Carnecchia, our Chief Executive Officer ("CEO"); - Frank Teruel, our former Chief Financial Officer ("CFO");(1) - Fuad Ahmad, our former Interim Chief Financial Officer; (2) - Scott Carter, our former Executive Chair of the Board (and current non-Executive Chair of the Board); (3) - Michael E. Diamond, our Senior Vice President, General Manager-Digital Banking; - · Christopher Briggs, our Senior Vice President, Identity Product Marketing; - (1) Mr. Teruel resigned as our CFO effective as of January 31, 2023. - (2) Mr. Ahmad stepped down from his position as Interim CFO as of January 2, 2024, and will remain with the Company to ensure a successful transition to David Lyle, the Company's new CFO. - (3) Mr. Carter stepped down from his position as Executive Chair on December 1, 2023.
+- Scipio Maximums Carnecchia, our Chief Executive Officer ("CEO"); - Frank Teruel, our former Chief Financial Officer ("CFO");(1) - Fuad Ahmad, our former Interim Chief Financial Officer;(2) - Scott Carter, our former Executive Chair of the Board (and current non-Executive Chair of the Board);(3) - Michael E. Diamond, our Senior Vice President, General Manager-Digital Banking; - Christopher Briggs, our Senior Vice President, Identity Product Marketing; - (1) Mr. Teruel resigned as our CFO effective as of January 31, 2023. - (2) Mr. Ahmad stepped down from his position as Interim CFO as of January 2, 2024, and will remain with the Company to ensure a successful transition to David Lyle, the Company's new CFO. - (3) Mr. Carter stepped down from his position as Executive Chair on December 1, 2023.
 He continues to serve as the Chair of the Board of Directors.